wesleygoyette/facetime_v5/README.md

 ## License

-This project is licensed under a custom proprietary license.
+This project is licensed under the **GNU General Public License v3.0**.
+You may copy, distribute, and modify the software under the terms of the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.html).

-See the [LICENSE](./LICENSE) file for terms of use.
+See the [LICENSE](./LICENSE) file for the full license text.

 © Wesley Goyette 2025.
-All rights reserved.